First Command Bank Reduces Stake in 3M (NYSE:MMM)

 Other hedge funds have also modified their holdings of the company.
 Financial Freedom LLC purchased a new position in shares of 3M during the 4th quarter worth $25,000.
 Financial Management Professionals Inc. grew its holdings in shares of 3M by 1,538.9% during the 1st quarter.
 Financial Management Professionals Inc. now owns 295 shares of the conglomerate’s stock worth $31,000 after purchasing an additional 277 shares during the period.
 Aspire Private Capital LLC purchased a new position in shares of 3M during the 1st quarter worth $31,676,265,000.
 Artemis Wealth Advisors LLC grew its holdings in shares of 3M by 1,361.9% during the 1st quarter.
 Artemis Wealth Advisors LLC now owns 307 shares of the conglomerate’s stock worth $32,000 after purchasing an additional 286 shares during the period.
 Finally, 25 LLC purchased a new position in shares of 3M during the 1st quarter worth $33,000.
 65.24% of the stock is currently owned by hedge funds and other institutional investors.

-Several equities analysts recently issued reports on MMM shares.
-Wolfe Research raised 3M from an “underperform” rating to a “peer perform” rating in a research note on Tuesday, August 29th.
-Barclays increased their target price on 3M from $93.00 to $96.00 in a research note on Wednesday, July 26th.
-HSBC assumed coverage on 3M in a research report on Friday, September 15th.
-They issued a “hold” rating and a $109.00 price target on the stock.
-Morgan Stanley raised 3M from an “underweight” rating to an “equal weight” rating and increased their price target for the company from $102.00 to $113.00 in a research report on Thursday, August 31st.
+A number of research firms have recently weighed in on MMM.
+HSBC started coverage on 3M in a report on Friday, September 15th.
+They set a “hold” rating and a $109.00 price target for the company.
+Bank of America raised 3M from an “underperform” rating to a “neutral” rating and set a $110.00 target price on the stock in a research note on Tuesday, July 11th.
+UBS Group increased their price target on 3M from $95.00 to $115.00 in a research report on Tuesday, July 25th.
+Citigroup increased their price target on 3M from $100.00 to $111.00 in a research report on Wednesday, July 26th.
 Finally, VNET Group reaffirmed a “maintains” rating on shares of 3M in a research report on Tuesday, June 27th.
 One equities research analyst has rated the stock with a sell rating and eleven have assigned a hold rating to the company’s stock.
 Based on data from MarketBeat.com, 3M currently has an average rating of “Hold” and a consensus price target of $113.08.

 3M Trading Down 3.6 %